woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 The WooCommerce Subscriptions CSV Import Suite allows you to easily import your subscriptions from a CSV file straight into your WooCommerce Store.
 This is particularly useful when migrating stores and importing from a different eCommerce platform - which may or may not use exactly the same fields as WooCommerce.

 ## Before Installing - PayPal Standard is not supported!
-Due to PayPal Standard limitations ([more info]()) the importer will not allow you to migrate PayPal Standard subscriptions.
+Due to PayPal Standard limitations (more info [here](https://docs.woothemes.com/document/subscriptions/payment-gateways/#paypal-limitations)) the importer will not allow you to migrate PayPal Standard subscriptions.
 Note that these limitations do not apply to PayPal Reference Transactions and therefore the CSV importer can migrate your RT customers.

 If you have subscriptions with PayPal Standard and you're interested in getting your customers to use a different payment method, then please try using the approach explained in our documentation here: https://docs.woothemes.com/document/subscriptions/customers-view/#section-5